marketao/marketao.github.io/index.md

 ---

 ## Hello and welcome!
 I am an interdisciplinary social scientist with expertise in gender and politics, ethnic and gender relations, and civil-military relations.
-In my research, I employ a mixed methods approach through integrating qualitative and quantitative research methods.
+In my research, I employ a mixed methods approach through integrating qualitative and quantitative research.
 I am experienced in conducting interviews and planning and executing fieldwork in conflict-impacted regions.
+I am dedicated to conducting creative, collaborative work that generates social impact.

 I am currently a final-year PhD Candidate at the [Department of Political Science](https://www.tcd.ie/Political_Science/) at [Trinity College Dublin](http://tcd.ie).
 I hold a BA in Political Science and European Studies from [Palacky University Olomouc](https://www.upol.cz/en/) and an MA in International Relations from [Charles University Prague](https://cuni.cz/UKEN-1.html).

-I have nearly four years of teaching experience at [Trinity College Dublin](http://tcd.ie).
-In my capacity as the Head Teaching Assistant, I have successfully led and supported a teaching team of nine to facilitate the delivery of the Introduction to Political Science module to 460 students, showcasing my strong organisational skills.
-In acknowledgment of my contributions to teaching, I was awarded the 🏆 [2023 Dermot McAleese Award](https://twitter.com/TCD_SSP/status/1663846299651694593).

-**More detailed information on my research, teaching and professional experience can be found in my ➡️ [CV](assets/files/curriculum_vitae.pdf).**
+More detailed information on my research, teaching and professional experience can be found in my ➡️ **[CV](assets/files/curriculum_vitae.pdf).**

-**As the submission of my PhD dissertation *Essays on the Impact of Military Recruitment Policies on Gender and Ethnic Relations* approaches in August 2024 🎓, I am currently seeking a position as a postdoctoral researcher or as an analyst/researcher in the public or private sector.**
+**As the submission of my PhD dissertation *Essays on the Impact of Military Recruitment Policies on Gender and Ethnic Relations* approaches in September 2024 🎓, I am currently seeking a position as a postdoctoral researcher or as an analyst/researcher in the public or private sector.**

 ## Research Interests
 - Intersectional Inequalities